 If you have recent labs, you are welcome to bring them with you and the doctor will review them.
-If she needs anything more to better understand your body, she will order labs to be done prior to your follow-up visit.
+If she needs anything more to better understand your body, she will order those labs to be drawn at an outside lab.

 How many follow-up visits will I have?

 We won’t know this until we get there!
 Every body is unique and everyone’s weight-loss journey is individual.

 At the beginning of the program, while we are still gathering information and trying to figure out what works for you, we typically see you weekly.
 Once we get on track, we typically space visits out to every other week and eventually to monthly.
 Some of our patients prefer to be seen weekly or every other week during active weight loss for accountability.

 Once you get to your goal weight or decide that you are through trying to lose weight, we transition into weight maintenance.
 At the beginning of weight maintenance, as we transition to a different way of eating, we often see you a little more often and then gradually space our visits back out again.

 Our goal is to get you to a point that you no longer need us – but everyone reaches that point at a different time.